ethereum/ethereum-org-website/src/content/contributing/translation-program/translatathon/index.md

 During this period, we will be organizing several team formation calls on the Discord, where participants will be able to form teams and apply to compete in the ‘Teams’ category.

-Participants planning to compete as a team need to fill out the Team application form by the end of the application period, adding links to the Crowdin profiles of each team member.
+Participants planning to compete as a team need to fill out the [Team registration form](https://teams.paperform.co/) by the end of the application period, adding links to the Crowdin profiles of each team member.

 #### Categories {#categories}